 Available to all NAIOP chapters across the country who are interested in supplementing their public affairs program.
 Preference will be given to those chapters facing critical issues related to the industry.
 Please contact Kathryn Hamilton, vice president of marketing, for more details and assistance.

 NAIOP helps local chapters coordinate coalitions with other real estate organizations in their area.
 Through the Real Estate Advocacy Group for States (REAGS), we have an extensive network of contacts in a variety of national real estate organizations including:

 - Building Owners and Managers Association (BOMA) International

 - Mortgage Bankers Association (MBA)

 - National Apartment Association (NAA)

 A quick and effective way to communicate with your federal and state representatives is letter writing.

 On federal issues, we post letters for you to send to your representatives, supporting or opposing legislation that impacts the industry.
 This service also targets legislators at the state and local levels.
-If you have an issue you feel your Chapter (or even all of NAIOP) should rally behind, contact Toby Burke, senior director for state and local affairs, for information on how to get your letter posted on our online letter writing service.
+If you have an issue you feel your Chapter (or even all of NAIOP) should rally behind, contact Toby Burke, associate vice president for state and local affairs, for information on how to get your letter posted on our online letter writing service.
 You may also volunteer NAIOP’s letter writing tool as a resource to coalitions in which your chapter participates.